Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 25 November 2025 20.40.16 UTC
+- WIB: Selasa, 25 November 2025 21.31.48 UTC
-- WITA: Selasa, 25 November 2025 21.40.16 UTC
+- WITA: Selasa, 25 November 2025 22.31.48 UTC
-- WIT: Selasa, 25 November 2025 22.40.16 UTC
+- WIT: Selasa, 25 November 2025 23.31.48 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

 Kategori: friendship